alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 	8. Click OK
 	9. Click Close
-	10. With your website highlighted in the left menu of IIS Manager, Click **Restart** in the right menu
+	10. Click your website in the left menu of IIS Manager and then Click **Restart** in the right menu
 	11. In the right menu under **Browse Website** you should now see the hostname you just configured

 	![Browse Website](Images/KEEPAppInstallation/BrowseWebsite.jpg)